makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène shivered and nodded.
 Without any direction for her nervousness, without anything to obsess over other than her relationship-rightness with Aiden, she felt trapped, frozen in an icy block of anxiety.
 "Is that okay?"

 Aiden nodded.
 "It is, sweetheart.
-Like I said.
-It's something for us to work on.
-It's new, not bad."
+Like I said, it's something for us to work on.
+It's new, not bad, and I'm trying to change to make it work."

 The vixen nodded, struggling to find an outlet for that energy.
 She couldn't meet her husband's eyes, and was unwilling to lose the contact of his paws holding hers for anything so silly as grabbing her phone.
+Her tail was already bristled out between her and the arm of the couch.

 "Hey.
 Sélène, look here," Aiden said.
 When she pointed her muzzle at him without making eye contact, he lifted her paws in his, and gave them a rub of his cheek, a 'kiss' to their backs.
 A gesture he'd never done before.
 "Look at me, sweetheart."